 Spawn a localhost nginx live-stream server on Windows with HLS and Dash within 10 minutes!

-Open Windows Powershell and run it as administrator.
-Enter the commands below but edit them if you’ve chosen a different location.
+Open Windows PowerShell and run it as administrator.
+Enter the commands below, but edit them if you’ve selected a different location.

 Now run the “test-config.bat” file to see if Nginx finds any errors or not.

-Have a look at the statistics page at http://localhost/stat to see if all the streams are good.
+Take a look at the statistics page at http://localhost/stat to see if all the streams are good.
 That concludes the basic first step of this guide.
 If you are happy using it like this, go right ahead!
-But before you make this decision I want to inform you of the following;
+But before you make this decision, I want to inform you of the following;

 You are done!
 Your video fragment files will now be written to the external USB drive.
 You could have some web player read these files from that location and use them to show your live-stream in HLS on your website.